John B. Hess

-John Barnett Hess (born April 5, 1954) is the current CEO of Hess Corporation.
+John Barnett Hess (born April 5, 1954) is an American businessman who is the chief executive officer (CEO) of Hess Corporation.

-Biography
+Early life and education

-John Hess was born in 1954 to a Jewish family, the son of Norma and Leon Hess.
-His father was the founder of the Hess Oil and Chemical Company which later became the Amerada Hess Corporation and is now known as the Hess Corporation.
-His maternal grandfather was the former attorney general David T. Wilentz, who prosecuted Bruno Richard Hauptmann in the Lindbergh baby kidnapping case.
-He has two sisters: Marlene Hess and former Pennsylvania State Senator, Constance H. Williams.
+Hess was born in 1954 to a Jewish family, the son of Norma and Leon Hess.
+His father was the founder of the Hess Oil and Chemical, which later became the Amerada Hess Corporation and is now known as the Hess Corporation.
+His maternal grandfather was New Jersey attorney general David T. Wilentz, who prosecuted Bruno Richard Hauptmann in the Lindbergh baby kidnapping case.
+He has two sisters: Marlene Hess and former Pennsylvania State Senator Constance H. Williams.

 He earned his undergraduate degree from Harvard College in 1975 and his MBA from Harvard Business School in 1977.
 He married Susan Elizabeth Kessler in 1984.

-They live at 778 Park Avenue.
+Career

 Hess became chairman and CEO of Hess Corporation in 1995.
 He stepped down as chairman in May 2013, retaining his position as CEO.
+In September 2024, the Federal Trade Commission conditioned approval of the company’s $53 billion acquisition by Chevron Corporation on Hess being prohibited from serving on the company's board due to his past communications with OPEC.

+Political involvement

+In August 2025, Hess donated $500,000 to a super PAC supporting Andrew Cuomo for mayor of New York City.